-Adverbs are words that typically modify a verb, an adjective or another adverb:
+Adverbs are words that typically modify a verb, an adjective, another adverb or an entire sentence:

 - ‘I keep hoping they'll come back,’ Tanya said despairingly.
 [W2F-006 #244]

-In this case the adverb is modifying the verb said.
+In this case the adverb modifies the verb said.

 - It’s a very fast road all the way.
 [S1A-021 #195]

-In this case the adverb is modifying the adjective fast.
+In this case the adverb modifies the adjective fast.

-In the next example the adverb very modifies the adverb rarely, and in turn very rarely modifies the verb worked:
+In the next example the adverb very modifies the adverb rarely, and in turn very rarely is an adverb phrase that modifies the verb worked:

 - Unfortunately, his emotion appeared to get in the way of his reasoning.
 [W1B-013 #65]